heritage-standards/fish/content/page/fish-terminologies.md

 ## Thesaurus Updates

 Every time we release a new version of the FISH thesauri, we also include a simple list of the new terms added.
-The document below contains terms added to Version 26, along with those considered for addition. - Version 27 additions to follow soon.
+The document below contains terms added to Version 27, along with those considered for addition.

 <a href="/2024/pdf_files/Terms added-rejected April2023-June2024.pdf" class="btn btn-success">New terms list</a>